 Denial management software is emerging as a crucial tool for healthcare providers to combat the rise of claim denials and optimize net revenue.
-By automating the identification, tracking, and resolution of denied claims, these solutions streamline the revenue cycle process.
+By automating the identification, tracking, and resolution of denied claims, it streamlines the revenue cycle process.

-A robust denial management strategy can increase the claim acceptance rate to better than 95%, increasing revenue and efficiency.
+A robust denial management strategy supported by software can get your denial rate closer to 8%, a figure widely accepted in the healthcare industry as reasonable and achievable.
 Review denial management software options and best practices for its use here.

 What is denial management software?

-Operating on advanced technologies such as artificial intelligence and machine learning, this software not only corrects errors but also proactively prevents future denials.
+Operating on advanced technologies such as artificial intelligence, machine learning, and robotic process automation, this software not only corrects errors but also proactively prevents future denials when analytics reveals root causes that can be rectified.
 Additionally, it ensures compliance with changing payer regulations.
-Denials management software plays a crucial role in optimizing the revenue cycle by minimizing revenue leakage from claim denials.
+Denial management software plays a crucial role in optimizing the revenue cycle by minimizing revenue leakage from claim denials.

 Claims management software and denial management software

-While claims management software and denials management software can be related, they are distinct tools in healthcare revenue cycle management.
+While claims management software and denial management software can be related, they are distinct tools in healthcare revenue cycle management.

-• specifically targets the handling of denial prevention
+Denial management software on the other hand, specifically targets the handling of denial prevention and management.

-Some vendors offer integrated platforms that combine both claims and denials management functionalities, as they are closely related in the revenue cycle.
-Vendors who focus on healthcare revenue recovery rather than operations may specialize in denials management and underpayments – two areas that can render substantial revenue quickly.
+Some vendors offer integrated platforms that combine both claims and denial management functionalities, as they are closely related in the revenue cycle.
+Vendors who focus on healthcare revenue recovery rather than operations tend to specialize in denial management, contract optimization, and underpayment identification – three areas that can render substantial revenue quickly.

 Denial management software for both reworking and appealing denials